-United Nuclear leased this section from Santa Fe Description Of Site Condition: Pacific Minerals Corporation.
-Open mine features were backfilled in 1987 and the site reclaimed.
-Areas of surface disturbance were revegetated with native species and topography returned to natural contour to the extent possible.
-Additional reclamation was conducted in 1994.
+Description Of Site Condition: Kerr McGee operated on Section 1 under a lease agreement with Santa Fe Pacific Minerals Corporation.
+Kerr McGee reclaimed the site upon termination of the lease agreement.
+Surface disturbance was revegetated with native plant species and topography returned to natural contour to the extent possible.